 - As you would expect from a creature that has the sun shining out of its arse, fireflies are pretty conceited.
 They really don’t like any other light (phones, torches etc) or noise.
 Headlamps with a red light can help you navigate around, but it’s better to stay still or move slowly and let your eyes adjust, rather than shining torches around.

 These guys were the most challenging and rewarding photography subjects I’ve come across in a long time!
 Be prepared for trial and error.
 In order to get both background and fireflies, you’ll need to take two exposures.
-Tripods, long shutter speeds (15sec+) and high ISO are the go, and you’ll need to think carefully about noise management – check online or join one of our photography Wilderness Escapes for tips and pointers.
+Tripods, long shutter speeds (15sec+) and high ISO are the go, and you’ll need to think carefully about noise management.